carbon-language/carbon-lang/llvm/docs/Phabricator.rst

 The tool to create and review patches in Phabricator is called *Differential*.

-Note that you can upload patches created through various diff tools, including git and svn.
+Note that you can upload patches created through git.
 To make reviews easier, please always include **as much context as possible** with your diff!
 Don't worry, Phabricator will automatically send a diff with a smaller context in the review email, but having the full file in the web interface will help the reviewer understand your code.